CurtsApp/sappblog/content/docs/dune_pt_3.md

 ### Landsraad Houses Minor
 #### House Harkonnen
 Led by the curel Baron Vladimir Harkonnen, supplemented by his nephews Glossu Rabban and heir Fey-Rautha.
 The Harkonnen homeworld Giedi Prime is an industrial wasteland.
 The Harkonnens hold power through the vast wealth generated by depleting their planet's natural resources.
-After conspiring with Shaddam IV to replace House Atreides in overseeing the extraction of Spice on Arrakis, the Baron and his nephews were killed by Paul after his return as the Lisan al-Gaib to the Freman people.
+After conspiring with Shaddam IV to replace House Atreides in overseeing the extraction of Spice on Arrakis, the Baron and his nephews were killed by Paul after his return as the Lisan al-Gaib to the Fremen people.
 Fortunately for the Harkonnen family house as long as one member of their bloodline remains their Phoenix protocol was able to revive some of them.

 A ressurected Glossu Rabban and Fey-Rautha will be attending the coronation, in addition to Paul, Paul's <a href="https://neoencyclopedia.fandom.com/wiki/House_Harkonnen#Harkonnen_family_tree">grandfather was Baron Vladimir Harkonnen, Lady Jessica's father.</a>